apache/spark/CONTRIBUTING.rst

    ``git merge-base my-branch apache/master``

    This will print the HASH of the base commit which you should use to rebase your feature from.
    For example: ``5abce471e0690c6b8d06ca25685b0845c5fd270f``.
+Copy that HASH and go to the next step.

-You can also find this commit hash manually if you want better control.
+   Optionally, if you want better control you can also find this commit hash manually.

    Run: